Ollie's Bargain Outlet Holding - GuruFocus.com

 About Ollie’s

-We are a highly differentiated and fast growing, extreme value retailer of brand name merchandise at drastically reduced prices.
-We are known for our assortment of merchandise offered as Good Stuff Cheap®.
-We offer name brand products, Real Brands!
-Real Bargains!®, in every department, including housewares, food, books and stationery, bed and bath, floor coverings, toys, health and beauty aids, and other categories.
-We currently operate 467 stores in 29 states throughout half of the United States.
-For more information, visit www.ollies.us
+We are America’s largest retailer of Closeout merchandise and excess inventory, offering Real Brands and Real Bargain prices®!
+We offer extreme value on brand name products in a variety of departments, including housewares, food, books and stationery, bed and bath, floor coverings, toys, health and beauty aids and more.
+We currently operate 467 stores in 29 states and growing!
+For more information, visit www.ollies.us.

 Investor Contact: